Shara

 Linguistic Adaptability

-The name adapts well across languages, with similar pronunciation in English, French, and Spanish, though spelling variations exist to reflect orthographic norms.
+The name adapts well across languages, with similar pronunciation in English, French, and other Latin-based languages.
+Variants exist in different scripts, such as Шара in Cyrillic.

 Famous People Named shara